 Do you stand, walk or sit during the show?

 Here you are completely free.
 You can watch the show in our huge projection hall, the Visiodrom, in any position you feel comfortable.
 Standing, walking, sitting or lying down.
 Usually, however, our visitors make themselves comfortable on the numerous beanbags on the stands.
 This is the best way to enjoy the all-round projection at a height of over 45 m without a stiff neck.

 Is the show and exhibition suitable for children?

 Basically, the show can and may be visited by people of any age.
 In terms of character, the show and exhibition is more suitable for adults – but also for school children from 6 years.
 However, younger children will certainly have fun as well.

 Yes, currently it is possible to watch the show as many times as you like during your visit.
 We reserve the right to limit this in case of a higher capacity or a certain number of visitors.

 What clothing is recommended?

-The visit to the Visiodrom in the Wuppertal Gaskessel also includes a visit to the skywalk with a great view of Wuppertal and the surrounding area from 70m.
+The visit to the Visiodrom in the Gaskessel Wuppertal also includes a visit to the Skywalk with a great view of Wuppertal and the surrounding area from 70 m.
 There and also partly in the corridors and on the stairs you are exposed to wind and weather.
-Furthermore, the Visiodrom itself, due to the dimensions (45m high / 38m diameter / 51,000 m³) is not heated and there are almost outside temperatures.
-Accordingly, we recommend to bring warm and water- and wind-repellent clothing on colder days.
+Furthermore, the Visiodrom itself, due to the dimensions (45 m height / 38 m diameter / 51,000 m³) is not heated and there are almost outside temperatures.
+Accordingly, we recommend to bring warm, water- and wind-repellent clothing on colder days.